palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 ================================

-The CAL-ACCESS database contains 16 tables that, according to the official documentation (see `here <https://www.documentcloud.org/documents/2711617-ReadMe-Zip/pages/1.html>`_ and `here <https://www.documentcloud.org/documents/2711616-MapCalFormat2Fields/pages/3.html>`_), store information specific to campaign finance disclosure filings.
-These tables are outlined below.
+The CAL-ACCESS database contains 16 tables that, according to the :doc:`official documentation </calaccess/officialdocumentation>`, store information specific to campaign finance disclosure filings.